Tomas-M/iotop/README.md

 some other processes.

-Common practice is to use iostat -x in order to find out which block device (hard drive) is slow, but such information is not always much helpful.
-It could help you much more if you knew which process reads or writes the most data from your slow disk, so you could possibly renice it using ionice or even kill it.
+Common practice is to use iostat -x in order to find out which block device (hard drive) is slow, but this information is not always very helpful.
+It could help you much more if you knew which process reads or writes the most data from your slow disk, so you could renice it using ionice or even kill it.

-IOTop will identify processes, which use high amount of input/output requests on your machine.
-It is similar to the well known top utility, but instead of showing you what consumes CPU the most, it lists processes by their IO consumption.
-Inspired by iotop python script from Guillaume Chazarain, but rewritten to C by Vyacheslav Trushkin so it now runs without python at all.
+IOTop identifies processes that use high amount of input/output requests on your machine.
+It is similar to the well known top utility, but instead of showing you what consumes CPU the most, it lists processes by their IO usage.
+Inspired by iotop python script from Guillaume Chazarain, rewritten in C by Vyacheslav Trushkin and improved by Boian Bonev so it runs without python at all.

 How to make